 National Insurance Record: How NI record and contributions determine eligibility at State Pension age.

 Contracted Out: Check what happens if you were in a workplace, personal, or stakeholder pension.

 Living and Working Abroad: What happens to your new State Pension if you live and work overseas?

-Inheriting or Increasing the State Pension from a Spouse or a Civil Partner
+Inheriting or Increasing the State Pension after Death from a Spouse or Civil Partner